alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Background

-**Fit-PH** is a dataset derived from _PHoenix_, a Phase IV randomized clinical trial involving patients with pulmonary hypertension (PH).
+**Fit-PH** is data derived from _PHoenix_, a Phase IV randomized clinical trial involving patients with pulmonary hypertension (PH).
 PHoenix is a trial where participants receive two treatments at two different periods (2 x 2 randomized crossover trial).
-This design is suited for evaluating short-acting treatments in chronic conditions.
-Each participant serves as their own control.
+This design trial is suited for evaluating short-acting treatments in chronic conditions and where each participant serves as their own control.

-The trial's primary aim was to compare dose-response effects and clinical efficacy of the two medical regimes:
+The trial's primary aim is to compare dose-response effects and clinical efficacy of two medical regimes:
 - **Dual treatment**  - riociguat + ERA _or_
 - **Triple treatment** - selexipag + ERA + PDE5i.

-As part of the study, participants were also implanted with cardiovascular monitoring devices, which enables continuous remote capture of physiological signals.
+As part of the study, participants were also implanted with two cardiovascular monitoring devices which enables continuous remote capture of physiological signals.
+These devices are:

-The dataset is collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and clinical outcomes.
-The aim of remote monitoring is to detect early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.
+- **CardioMEMS™** - a wireless pulmonary artery sensor
+- **ConfirmRx™** - an insertable cardiac rhythm monitor

-Trial design suggest participants are to be monitored over a 27 week period during which they were required to attend 4 hospital visits.
-At week 1-11, patients are randomised to receive either the dual or triple treatment arm.
+Trial design suggests participants are to be monitored over a 27 week period during which they were required to attend 4 hospital visits.
+At week 0, patients are randomised to receive for the duration of 11 weeks, either the dual or triple treatment arm.
 At weeks 13-15, treatment is stopped to enable a washout.
-At weeks 16-27, participants begin the other treatment arm.
+At week 16, participants receive, for the same duration, the other treatment arm.

-Participants undergo monitoring of physiological, functional and psychological wellbeing through undergo clinical assessments at clinic, or self-report through questionaires.
-In addition, data is also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.
+Data analysis and modelling is planned to develop personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and clinical outcomes.
+Remote data is used to detect early signs of therapeutic response -or adverse changes-, to enable timely adjustment strategies.

+In summary, Fit-PH data will comprise of individuals diagnosed with PH who enrolled in the PHoenix clinical trial.
+They were randomised to start by receiving either the dual or triple treatment arms.
+Multiple outcome measures are collected from each participant, both in hospital settings and remotely.
+These outcome measures will help indicate each participant’s physiological response, treatment efficacy, and potential adverse effects, providing insights into the optimal therapy for managing pulmonary hypertension.

 | ![](PHoenix.png) |
 |:--:|